Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. function:: on_shard_connect(shard_id)

-    Similar to :func:`on_connect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has connected to Discord.
+    Similar to :func:`on_connect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has connected to Fosscord.

     .. versionadded:: 1.4